dsc-courses/dsc40a-2024-fa/calendar.md

 # 📆 Calendar

-Lectures and discussions are all held in Pepper Canyon (106 for lectures, 212 for discussion).
+Lectures are all held in Pepper Canyon Hall 106 and discussion is held in Ledden Auditorium.

 Office hours are held in person in HDSI 155.